 Skills tests measure basic competencies that are typically associated with essential work activities for a wide variety of jobs.
 They are designed to determine whether or not an individual has the requisite level of skill required to effectively perform at a job that will require the frequent use of the skills in question.

-Criteria Basic Skills Test (CBST): A 20-minute, 40-item test that measures the basic math and verbal skills that are required to succeed in a wide variety of entry-level jobs.
+Our most popular test, the CBST is a 20-minute, 40-item test that measures the basic skills that are required to succeed in a wide variety of entry-level jobs.
+The CBST determines job readiness and predicts "trainability" by measuring basic math, verbal, and communication skills, and assessing attention to detail.
 Math and Verbal subscores are listed separately.

 A 1-minute test that measures an individual's typing speed and accuracy.
 An adjusted words-per-minute (WPM) score is given, which reflects the total number of words typed correctly during the time allotted.

 A test of basic computer literacy that measures an individual's proficiency with using Internet browsers and common desktop applications such as email and word processing programs.
 It is a 10-minute test consisting of two 3-minute task-oriented simulations followed by ten multiple choice questions.